robwierzbowski/grunt-build-control/README.md

 Default: `''`

 Optional, but provide in conjunction with `login`.
+Output from grunt-build-control will mask the token with `<TOKEN>`.
 The `remote` will be formatted to include the token and login.
 ex: `https://login:token@github.com/user/repo.git`